Idaho's 2nd congressional district: History

 After statehood in 1890, Idaho had a single seat in Congress through the 1910 election, a statewide at-large seat.
 Following the 1910 census, Idaho gained its second seat in the House; it was first contested in 1912, but the state did not immediately apportion into two districts.
 Through the 1916 election, both were statewide at-large seats.
 The first election in Idaho with two congressional districts was in 1918.

+The district has largely retained the same shape since the 1950s.
 Following the 2010 census and redistricting, the 2nd district was pushed slightly to the west, picking up much of northeast Ada County, including most of Boise.
 It now covers all of the capital north of Interstate 84.
 The 1st district had long been reckoned as "the Boise district", as it historically covered most of Boise.
-However, a significant increase in population directly west of Boise over the previous decade, in western Ada County and Canyon County, resulted in the 1st losing most of its share of the capital.
+However, a significant increase in population directly west of Boise over the previous decade, in western ADA and Canyon counties, resulted in the 1st losing most of its share of the capital.
 The 1st continues to serve most of Boise's suburbs; in Ada County itself, it continues to include Meridian, Eagle, and west Boise, south of Interstate 84.

 Other major cities in the 2nd district include Idaho Falls, Pocatello, Twin Falls, Rexburg, Hailey, and Sun Valley.
 The Church of Jesus Christ of Latter-day Saints has a strong presence in the district; a member of the LDS Church has represented this district continuously since 1951.